winniebahati/STRIDE-Visualization/README.md

 From the scenarios, we compiled 10 threats, each containing a unique thretad ID, threat description, assumption, affected components, and an associated STRIDE threat type.
 5 of the threats were real and 5 were fabricated.
 Additional reading materials, selcted book chapters on STRIDE were also made availabe.

-To compare the role of the data flow diagram in validating threats, we
+To compare the role of the data flow diagram in validating threats, we proposed comparing it to a process diagram, a sequence diagram.
+To this end, we defined two treatment group.
+Intervention received both the DFD and sequence diagram while control group received only a sequence diagram.

 ### The Task
-From the list of threats, the participants were required to identify the actual threats.
+From the list of threats, the participants were required to identify/choose the actual threats.

+### Available material for replication
 To aide in the replication, we have made available the following materials;
 1. Scenario descriptions
 2. List of threats